taylortempleton/VerificationPractice_SimpleCPU/README.md

-# VerificationPractice_SimpleCPU
+# VerificationPractice: Simple CPU Verificaion

-Goal: Create and execute a verification plan for an extremely simple CPU, using free tools, to build familiarity with Systemverilog/UVM, SVA, functional coverage.
+Hello!
+Below is an attempt a verifiying an extremely simple CPU, using free tools, to teach myself how Systemverilog/UVM, SVA, functional coverage and other verification methodologies work in concert.

-Methodology: Pick simple CPU.
+I will next work on a more complex verification project, probably verifiying UC Berkeley's Out-of-Order Machine (BOOM) core.

+Before doing so, I am seeking feedback to calibrate my efforts to industry best practices.
+My end goal is to get a job as a verification engineer.

+All input and scrutiny, no matter how simple is appreciated.
+Thank you!

+(Current Resume)

 ![](CPU_schematic.png)